 This audio podcast series aims to crystallise, communicate, and expand our understanding of how texts and health interact.

 Health includes everything we tend to split into ‘physical’ and ‘mental’.
-Texts include everything built (at least partly) of words: novels, stories, memoirs, poems, blogs, magazine articles, narrative case studies, self-help books, private diary jottings, and even drama and film…
+Texts include everything built (at least partly) of words: novels, stories, memoirs, poems, blogs, magazine articles, narrative case studies, self-help books, private diary jottings, and even TV and drama and film…

 To many of us it may seem obvious that what we read must be relevant to our health and wellbeing, but obvious is not the same as true.
 And ‘relevant’ is pretty vague, of course.
 The same goes for other kinds of text–health interactions, like therapeutic writing, the use of narrative in public health or medical encounters or interventions, and so on.
 Systematic evidence is still limited, but research is accelerating, and plenty of less formalised knowledge exists too – often in the form of intuitions and hunches.
 Testing out our intuitions is always good practice – just as good is letting other people test them.
 Both start with articulating our starting points clearly.